Synonyms

 (default:standard

-The body should consist of synonyms as described above or can be empty if you do not wish to configure any synonyms (default behavior).
+The body should consist of synonyms as described above or can be empty if you do not want to configure any synonyms (default behavior).

-When you store the synonyms in Content Graph, these will become available for search in near real-time.
+When you store the synonyms in Optimizely Graph, these become available for search in near real-time.

 operator option, which is of type enum list